top of page

 —-

-Anahita has been featured in exhibitions at Women & Their Work Gallery (TX), Co-Lab Projects (TX), ArtSpring Lichtkunstfest (Berlin), Dominique Gallery (LA), Two Six Eight Bowery (NYC), the Washington Project for the Arts (DC), Transformer (DC), VisArts (VA), the Smithsonian Asian Pacific American Center (DC), George Washington University's Gallery 102 (DC) and CICA — the Czong Institute for Contemporary Art (South Korea).
+Anahita has been featured in exhibitions at Women & Their Work Gallery (TX), Co-Lab Projects (TX), MASS Gallery (TX), ArtSpring Lichtkunstfest (Berlin), Dominique Gallery (LA), Two Six Eight Bowery (NYC), the Washington Project for the Arts (DC), Transformer (DC), VisArts (VA), the Smithsonian Asian Pacific American Center (DC), George Washington University's Gallery 102 (DC) and CICA — the Czong Institute for Contemporary Art (South Korea).
 Anahita earned an MA in Art History in 2015 on Japanese Modern and Contemporary Art from American University (Washington, DC), conducting primary research in Tokyo with the help of a Mellon Grant and lecturing on her research at the Maryland Institute College of Art in 2016.
 She later assisted in the archival projects at the Smithsonian National Museum of Asian Art as a Research Assistant.
 During her time in DC, she co-founded DIRT: an accessible online platform for unconventional art criticism and intimate artist interviews.
+From there, she continued archival practices in NYC as a knowledge management consultant for architecture and design firms.

 2004-08-28_Soap_bubble.jpg